Taxation Based on Residency

 Why you Need a Tax Lawyer

 If you are considering leaving Canada, or you live in both Canada and another country, you need an experienced tax lawyer to prepare and submit a residency determination application so that you are not taxed on your worldwide foreign income.
-With years of experience in corporate and tax law, Kalfa Law is your premier partner for all your tax needs when seeking to minimize your Canadian tax obligations.
+With years of experience in corporate law and tax law, Kalfa Law is your premier tax advisor for all your tax needs when seeking to minimize your legal Canadian tax obligations.

 Leaving Canada?
 We’re here to help™.